Eläintarhan ajot

-Eläintarhan ajot (Suomen Grand Prix in Finnish, Djurgårdsloppet in Swedish, Eltsun ajot in slang) or Suomen Suurajot (Finnish Grand Race) as it was called in 1932 was a motor racing competition arranged between years 1932 and 1963 in Eläintarha, Helsinki, Finland.
+Eläintarhan ajot (Finnish: Suomen Suurajot; Suomen Grand Prix) was a Finnish motor racing competition arranged between years 1932 and 1963 in Eläintarha, Helsinki, Finland.
 The idea for the race came from a racing driver, S. P. J. Keinänen.
 Its racing history included the pre-war Finnish Grand Prix.

 First race

 The first Grand Prix-race was a success and it attracted around 25,000 spectators.
 There were ten cars in the first start, six of them Finnish and four Swedish.
 The very first win went to the Swede Per Viktor Widengren who drove a Mercedes-Benz, second to qualify was S. P. J. Keinänen in a Chrysler and the third place went to Karl Ebb driving a Mercedes-Benz.

 Motorcycles

 Motorcycle races were also held from the beginning – the first motorcycle win was also taken by a Swede – Gunnar Kalén.
 The best-placed Finn was Raine Lampinen who finished second in the lower class.